GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-05_structures_data_frames.md

 ```
 The `colnames` function allows to supply column names to an existing data
 frame.
 Alternatively, the column names can be set within the `data.frame`
-function by assign the vector elements to a variable (X and Y in the
+function by assign the vector elements to a variable (capital X and Y in the example above).
-second example above).

 ## Dimensions of a data frame